 Airport Noise: The developer shall disclose to purchasers of lots, prior to closing, that the Real Estate experiences or may experience levels of aircraft noise and other effects that certain individuals may find objectionable.
 In addition, the following language, or alternative language, if agreed to between the developer and the Indianapolis Airport Authority, shall be included on all Primary and Secondary Plats within the Real Estate and in the neighborhoods Covenants.
 "GRANTOR (Land owner / Developer) HEREBY DISCLOSES TO GRANTEE (Purchaser of the Lot), GRANTEE'S HEIRS, SUCCESSOR IN-INTEREST, AND ASSIGNS THAT THE ABOVE-DESCRIBED REAL ESTATE EXPERIENCES OR MAY EXPERIENCE LEVELS OF AIRCRAFT NOISE AND OTHER EFFECTS THAT CERTAIN INDIVIDUALS MAY FIND OBJECTIONABLE AND THAT GRANTEE IS PURCHASING THE ABOVE-DESCRIBED REAL ESTATE WITH FULL KNOWLEDGE AND ACCEPTANCE OF THIS NOISE DISCLOSURE STATEMENT AND ALL SUCH OTHER EFFECTS RESULTING FROM AIRCRAFT OPERATIONS AND RELEASES THE INDIANAPOLIS AIRPORT AUTHORITY THEREFROM."

+The developer shall disclose to purchasers of lots, prior to closing, that the Real Estate experiences or may experience activities of an agricultural nature that certain individuals may find objectionable.
+In addition, the following language shall be included on all Primary and Secondary Plats within the Real Estate and in the neighborhoods Covenants.
+“The owner of the herein described real estate, for himself, and for all future owners and occupants of said real estate, or any parcel or division thereof, for and in consideration of the right to develop the real estate for other than agricultural uses, hereby:

+Acknowledges and agrees that the real estate is adjacent to an area zoned or used for agricultural purposes, which uses include but are not limited to:

+Production of crops;

+Animal husbandry;

+Land application of animal waste;

+Raising, breeding and sale of livestock and poultry;

+Use of farm machinery; and/or

+The sale of farm products.

+Understands and agrees that the agricultural uses identified herein may be protected under the Indiana Right to Farm Act and may not qualify as a nuisance due to noise, smell, etc. The landowner is assuming that risk by purchasing/occupying land near property zoned and used for agricultural purposes.

+Agrees that this covenant is for the benefit of the Town of McCordsville, Indiana, and for all persons engaged in agricultural uses within one mile of any boundary of the real estate and is enforceable by any of the foregoing.

 Definitions: